georginamihailova/SQAT-SKIT-/README.md

 # SQAT-SKIT-
-Homework exercise of Software Quality and Testing class.
+Homework exercises of Software Quality and Testing class.